 Language Barrier

 Turkey is not one of those countries where everyone speaks English.
-Of course, this being Istanbul, there is a higher proportion of English speakers than elsewhere in the country, but be prepared to muddle along with hand gestures at local stalls.
+Of course, this being Istanbul, there are more English speakers than elsewhere in the country, but be prepared to muddle along with hand gestures at local stalls.

 Taxi Scams

 There are a couple of common scams you’ll come across in Istanbul, but there’s nowhere you’re more likely to be cheated than in a taxi.
-From fiddling with the meter to giving incorrect change to insisting on a massive tip, taxi drivers have a number of ways they try to swindle unwitting tourists.
+From fiddling with the meter to giving incorrect change to insisting on a massive tip, taxi drivers have several ways they try to swindle unwitting tourists.
 We recommend you avoid them unless absolutely necessary.

 Pickpocketing

-Istanbul is far from the worst place we’ve traveled to in terms of pickpocketing.
-However, it would be best if you still were on the lookout for opportunistic criminals near popular attractions looking to take advantage.
+Istanbul is far from the worst place we’ve traveled to for pickpocketing.
+However, it would be best if you were still on the lookout for opportunistic criminals near popular attractions who might take advantage.

 Terrorism